 The park opened in the spring of 2008, and has been phenomenally successful—an estimated quarter-million people visited the park between April and the end of June.
 A new restaurant built right in the park, The Grove, is doing far better than its preliminary estimates.
 According to Guy Hagstette, President of the Discovery Green Conservancy, “The meeting planners love the park, and it has helped Houston attract conventions and fill downtown hotel rooms.”

 As soon as plans for the park were announced, a new highrise residential building, One Park Place, was proposed by a local developer.
-It is now nearing completion.
 The building, with 21,000 feet of retail and 345 apartments, represents approximately $145 million of new investment.
 Last March, a new$300 million office building and retail center, Discovery Tower, broke ground on the north side of the park.
-And the city and Houston Endowment are partnering on an RFP for a new convention hotel on the last remaining empty block alongside the park, opposite the existing Hilton Hotel.
+Further, the city and Houston Endowment are partnering on an RFP for a new convention hotel on the last remaining empty block alongside the park, opposite the existing Hilton Hotel.
 Current estimates are for a project that will be in the $350-400 million range.

 Widespread worries that people would not come to the park, which is located in what was until now an out-of-the-way part of downtown, have disappeared.
 One reason for Discovery Green’s success is the sense of ownership felt by people in the surrounding community.
 PPS initiated a series of meetings and workshops with downtown workers, neighborhood residents, cultural and environmental organizations, the Hispanic community, young people, and others.
 Virtually every group contributed valuable ideas that were incorporated into the park’s plans.